-You know you want a doula, how do you know which one to choose?
+You know you want a doula.
+How do you know which one to choose?
 If you want more information about doulas, here is a great article about why you might want a doula to support your family during your birth.

-First off what kind of person could you and your partner spend 24-48 hours with?
-Your doula will be in your intimate space in labour, you want to pick someone you enjoy hanging out with and feel comfortable with.
+First off, what kind of person could you and your partner spend 24-48 hours with?
+Your doula will be in your intimate space in labour.
+You want to pick someone you enjoy hanging out with and feel comfortable with.

 What kind of training has your doula had?
 Are they reading similar books?
-Have they had extra training with breastfeeding, CPR, hypnobirthing?
-Can they bring extra knowledge to your experience.
+Have they had extra training with breastfeeding, CPR, Hypnobirthing?
+Can they bring extra knowledge to your experience?

 What does your doula's backup team look like?
 Life happens!
-If your doula is sick who is going to come in their place?
-What if your birth goes on for a long time.
+If your doula is sick, who is going to come in their place?
+What if your birth goes on for a long time?
 They might need a break and a different doula would come to help.
 You will want to make sure you ask if your doula has any vacation plans during your birth time and what is their plan for your support team.

-If you are choosing a home birth does your doula have experience with home birth?
+If you are choosing a home birth, does your doula have experience with home birth?
 What is their home birth rate?
 Have they ever set up and taken down a birth pool?

 What is your doula's on-call time?
 What if you birth at 34 weeks?
 Will you still have a doula attend your birth?
 Make sure you read through the contract.
 The contract should outline these things.

 The most important thing when choosing a doula is that you connect with them and enjoy their company.
 They will support you through a big life transition.